How Conversion Rate Links with Ad Fraud?

-- Cookie Stuffing (web-based)
+Cookie Stuffing (web-based)

-This means, that as a publisher, I can keep firing clicks repeatedly for different users and deviceIDs (in the background), and if any of those users go organically to trigger a conversion, I will get paid for it.
+As a publisher, I can keep firing clicks repeatedly for different users and device IDs (in the background).
+If any of those users go organically to trigger a conversion, I will get paid for it.

-Obviously for this to succeed, I will have to fire millions of clicks and then hope that some of these end up triggering organic conversions, which I will then steal.
+Obviously, for this to succeed, I will have to fire millions of clicks and then hope that some of these trigger organic conversions, which I will then steal.

 Here is an example of an advertiser who ran a subscription-based campaign in the middle east.

 So, in 6 days, this source triggered 15m clicks across Android and IOS.
 This is amazing.
 The total population of UAE (target market) is ~10m!
 So, if this source is to be believed, this source covered the entire country in 6 days and then started over again!!

 From any logic, there is no way this traffic makes sense.
 A genuine publisher can't waste so many clicks and impressions and earn little.
 So many users can't click so many times before installing the app.
 A 0.01% ratio means that users clicked on the ad 10,000 times before installing the app.
 Would you ever have the time or energy to click 10,000 times before installing an app?

 So, understanding the CVR metrics for your sources and tracking them regularly is essential irrespective of whether your payouts are linked to impressions/clicks or not.
 They hold essential trends for you to understand fraud on your campaigns.

 Also, remember that an excellent performing source (in terms of ROI / ROAS, etc.) doesn't mean it doesn't have fraud.
 The excellent performing source, which has a crazily low CVR, is most likely stealing organic traffic from you.